Napoli Afragola railway station: Construction and opening

 Italian state railway operator Rete Ferroviaria Italiana (RFI) developed the station.
 In 2003, a contract was awarded to architect Zaha Hadid Architects for the station design.
 On 4 November 2003, Zaha Hadid formally presented the design, then projected to open in 2009.
 The project was delayed in part due to budgetary shortfalls.
 At one stage, RFI had awarded the €59.5 million contract for the station's construction to a consortium, but subsequent disputes over the price caused RFI to reissue its call for offers.
 Construction activity was stop-and-go through early 2015.
 In February 2015, a new construction contract was awarded to the multinational construction firm Astaldi.

 On 6 June 2017, five days ahead of its official opening, the first stage of Napoli Afragola was inaugurated in a ceremony attended by the Italian Prime Minister Paolo Gentiloni, who commented on its purpose: “Any great country needs great projects that are a leap forward...The new station at Afragola is the foundation of the infrastructure programme to promote economic development in the south.”
 Since 11 June, the station has been served by 36 high-speed trains each day; of these, 18 are Frecciarossas operated by the state rail company Trenitalia and 18 are Italos by the privately owned open access company NTV.
 These have been projected to carry a combined 10,000 passengers daily.
 Further services are to be added to the station, such as a planned increase to 28 trains in either direction, once additional infrastructure work in the region has been completed; phase two of the station is scheduled to be completed during 2022, to coincide with the opening of the Naples-Bari high speed line.

+On 30 June 2026, the reconstruction of the variant section of the Naples–Cancello stretch of the Rome–Cassino–Naples railway was completed, allowing the station to be served by local public transport trains.
+This section is shared by both the Rome via Cassino railway and the new Naples–Bari high-speed line.
+The historic stretch with level crossings was decommissioned, along with the stations of Casalnuovo and Acerra, which were replaced by two new stations: one in the San Marco area and one, with an interchange with the Circumvesuviana, in the locality of Spiniello.
+A new stop is also planned in the locality of Marziasepe, within the shopping centre located there.